What’s in My Camera Bag as a Travel Blogger – 2023

 Shot on the EOS R – 24-70mm 2.8

-Canon EOS R5 – If you have the budget, Canon recently released the EOS R5 which is a top of the line professional camera across industries.
+Canon EOS R5 – If you have the budget, Canon recently released the EOS R5 which is a top-of-the-line professional camera across industries.
 It includes 2 memory card slots, industry-leading autofocus and eye-tracking, and 45 megapixels to name a few.
 If it were in my budget, this would be the camera I would shoot with.

 Canon Rebel T7i – The Rebel line is perfect for those just starting out with photography.
 This is the camera gear I started out with as a travel blogger and have used it up until 2020.
 If you go with a rebel, I’d pair it with this Sigma 17-50mm f/2.8 EX DC OS HSM FLD Lens (which was my go-to).

 I’ve owned two rebels (including this one) and had a great experience with both of them.
-It was also super helpful to have the additional settings on the dial such as sports mode and landscape when I didn’t want to try and mess/learn the settings.
+It was also super helpful to have the additional settings on the dial such as sports mode and landscape, when I didn’t want to try and mess/learn the settings.
 The pricing is also more on the moderate side.

 If you noticed, I don’t really recommend kit lenses and that’s because they are not going to give you the quality photos you are looking for.
 It is much better to just get the body and then choose the lenses that will suit your needs.